wintrover/CVFactory/README.md

 ## 👨‍💻 Contributing
 All forms of contribution are welcome, including issue submission, pull requests, and documentation improvements.
 Please check the contribution guidelines before contributing.

+## 📬 Contact
+For any inquiries, please contact wintrover@gmail.com.